 Follow these steps to deploy UV Hub and UV Tracks servers on AWS:

 - Open AWS Console and select the AWS region.

 - Enter the RockBLOCK IMEI, Rock 7 user name and password, and other CloudFormation stack’s input parameters.
-Select the key pair name in the KeyName input parameter drop-down list.
 Make sure that values of

 MAVTypeinput parameters match your autopilot firmware.

 - Complete the stack creation wizard and wait until the stack creation is completed.
 Once the stack creation is successfully completed, the stack output parameters will be available.

 - Register URL specified by

 RockBLOCKHandlerURLoutput parameter as delivery address in Rock 7 Core services for your RockBLOCK.
 Choose HTTP_POST as the delivery format.